cockroachdb/docs/src/current/v23.1/migration-overview.md

 You can manually validate your queries by testing a subset of "critical queries" on an otherwise idle CockroachDB cluster:

 - Check the application logs for error messages and the API response time.
-If application requests are slower than expected, use the **SQL Activity** page on the [{{ site.data.products.db }} Console](https://www.cockroachlabs.com/docs/cockroachcloud/statements-page) or [DB Console]({% link {{ page.version.version }}/ui-statements-page.md %}) to find the longest-running queries that are part of that application request.
+If application requests are slower than expected, use the **SQL Activity** page on the [CockroachDB {{ site.data.products.cloud }} Console](https://www.cockroachlabs.com/docs/cockroachcloud/statements-page) or [DB Console]({% link {{ page.version.version }}/ui-statements-page.md %}) to find the longest-running queries that are part of that application request.
 If necessary, tune the queries according to our best practices for [SQL performance]({% link {{ page.version.version }}/performance-best-practices-overview.md %}).

 - Compare the results of the queries and check that they are identical in both the source database and CockroachDB.
 To do this, you can use [MOLT Verify]({% link {{ page.version.version }}/molt-verify.md %}).